hwdbk/kodi-scripts/database-mgmt/README.md

 IMPORTANT:
 - Definitions:
--- "kodi" is referred to as the machine you run kodi on.
+ - "kodi" is referred to as the machine you run kodi on.
 This can be a linux computer, an embedded linux player (OpenELEC, CoreELEC etc.) or MacOSX.
--- "local" is the machine you run these scripts on.
+ - "local" is the machine you run these scripts on.
 This can be a linux computer or MacOSX.
 Theoretically, it could also be the embedded linux player, but I found the bash there not capable of using arrays.
-- The script works with the concept of a file '*in use*' and therefore important to manage. *In use* means --
+- The script works off the concept of (media) files.
+The files have a path (directory) where they are stored.
+Files can be '*in use*' and therefore important to you and for the script to manage. *In use* means:
+ - The file is (used by) a kodi movie (NOTE: the script doesn't do TV Shows or Music Videos)
+ - The file was played (has a play count > 0)
+ - The file playback was in progress (this is called a 'bookmark')
+- Files that are not *in use* don't need to be kept in the database.
+Why would you?
+Over the last 7 years that I've used kodi, the database contracted over 35k files that were just scanned, moved, removed, disappeared, but never played (in full or partial) or used by a movie - these can all be cleaned out.
+- Files that *are* in use need to be treated carefully - the watched state, for instance, particularly for files that are not movies, is an important indicator in the file browser interface in Kodi.
 - Set up the `localroot` and `kodiroot` first in the script: they should point to the highest order directory that the kodi box shares with the local machine.
 The idea is that kodi has a certain view on the file system that holds the media, and the local machine has the same view, but a different root path. localroot and kodiroot bring these together, and, if necessary, also takes protocol into account.
 Kodi, for instance, can use paths that start with `smb://x.x.x.x/` and the local machine can have the media directory mounted on `/mnt/media/`, or `/Volumes/media` if you own a Mac.
 This will be different for every setup, hence the two variables `localroot` and `kodiroot`.
 - The script does not touch (write/modify) your filesystem.
 It does read the file system to find files and check if (media) files and directories are there.
 This is to make sure the database, once put back on the kodi box, still works.
 If you're paranoid, you can mount the file system r/o and see that the script still works.